-Average Coin Dormancy describes the average number of days that each coin transacted on a given day remained dormant before it was moved.
+Average Coin Dormancy describes the average number of days that each spent coin had remained dormant before it was moved.

 "Accumulation describes the act of smart money (last-resort buyers) taking cheap coins from dumb money (panic sellers), while distribution describes the act of smart money (old hands) releasing expensive coins into the hands of dumb money (bag holders).
 Accumulation occurs at market bottoms and distribution occurs at market tops." - Smith and Puell, Bitcoin Average Dormancy

 Supply-Adjusted Dormancy accounts for the impact of time on the Dormancy metric.
-Because coin days are accrued over time, the potential CDD increases over time.
+Since coin days are accumulated over time, the potential lower-bound lifespan increases for all coins over time.
 As such, adjusting for supply (an increase in the number of coins in circulation over time) in the denominator provides a more proportional view of dormancy over the history of a market.